alexandrevl/pyscreen/README.md

 ## Key Features

-- **Screen Extraction:** Seamlessly extracts data from the screens of any given video file.
+- **Screen Extraction:** Seamlessly extracts screens and data from the screens of any given video file.

+- **Screen Blur**: Blurs sensitive information (e.g. passwords, credit card numbers) in your screens, ensuring privacy and security.

+- **Text Extraction:** Extracts text from screens using Tesseract OCR, enabling text-based analysis.

 - **Word Cloud Generation:** Generates dynamic word clouds reflecting the most frequently used words in your screens, offering a quick content overview.